Kruty Heroes Memorial: Dedication of the memorial

 The ceremony began with a liturgy by the Patriarch Filaret of the Ukrainian Orthodox Church - Kyiv Patriarchate in remembrance of the slain soldiers fighting for independence of Ukraine.
 Anatoliy Haydamaka, author of the memorial, introduced the monument as a hill 7m high, upon which stands a 10m red column.
 The red column serves a mnemonic purpose.
 It is a direct reference to the similar columns of the main building of the Kyiv University, whence hailed the majority of students laid at Kruty.
 A chapel accompanies the memorial at the bottom of the hill, while a lake in the shape of a cross was dug out nearby.
 President Yushchenko officially dedicated the memorial, calling the actions of the Ukrainian cadet battalion at the Battle of Kruty - a lesson for the living generation:

 President Yushchenko noted that for almost 90 years, Ukrainians were forced to ignore this event in their history, "never stop at this site and never even look at this field."
 In conclusion, Yushchenko applauded those who preserved the site, and allowed "another page of our history to come back to our memory."

 Vandalism

 On May 20, 2007, the monument was vandalized with yellow paint covering the statue and anti-Ukrainian messages written over it.
 The monument's sculptor stated that this was the second time the monument was attacked by vandals.

+On 1 March 2022, during the Russian invasion of Ukraine, local officials claimed that Russian forces had fired on the memorial.